AI in the Workplace: A Leader’s Guide to Human-Centered AI Adoption

 — Kory Kogon

 Ready to lead your organization through the age of artificial intelligence?
-Explore FranklinCovey’s new course, Working With AI: Essentials for Working Smarter Together, to help your leaders and teams amplify human capabilities with the power of AI in their daily work.
+Explore FranklinCovey’s course, Working With AI: Essentials for Working Smarter Together, to help your leaders and teams amplify human capabilities with the power of AI in their daily work.